Wildcat Internship Survey Background

 The WINS survey is distributed annually in October to sophomores, juniors and seniors in the following colleges:

 - Technology and Aviation*

-*These four colleges elected to utilize a KSIS enrollment hold to encourage student participation.
+*These colleges utilize a KSIS enrollment hold to encourage student participation.

-New freshmen were purposely excluded from the cohort group.
-The only graduate students surveyed were from Architecture, Planning & Design.
-The Colleges of Agriculture and Education opted to utilize their own internship data collection processes.
+New freshmen are purposely excluded from the cohort group.
+The only graduate students currently surveyed are from Architecture, Planning & Design and Business Administration.
+The College of Education utilizes their own internship data collection processes.

-The following technologies were utilized and extended to implement the new internship collection and reporting processes:
+The following technologies are utilized and extended to implement the internship collection and reporting processes:

 - Qualtrics – Survey instrument.